Explore this Section

 Code of Practice on Postgraduate Research Degrees

 The Code of Practice on Postgraduate Research Degrees is the framework through which Keele University delivers its postgraduate research (PGR) degrees.
-The latest version was approved by Senate in March 2017 (and approved further minor updates in June 2018).
+Senate approved the latest version in March 2017 (and approved further minor updates in June 2018).

-The Code of Practice supplements the formal University regulations through its inclusion of detailed guidance in a range of areas central to postgraduate research administration and the postgraduate research student experience.
+The Code of Practice supplements the formal University regulations through its inclusion of detailed guidance in a range of areas central to PGR administration and the PGR student experience.
 It is therefore an integral part of quality assurance mechanisms at Keele and helps to ensure that research degree provision is consistent across the institution.

 Who is the Code of Practice intended for?

-The Code of Practice relates to all students taking supervised research degree programmes at Keele; this includes:
+The Code of Practice applies to all students taking supervised research degree programmes at Keele; this includes:

 - Students on PhD, MD, DM and MPhil programmes

-In addition to research students, all Faculty Research Offices, Research Institutes and research staff who are associated with Keele’s research degree programmes are required to understand and comply with the Code of Practice.
+In addition to research students, all Faculty Research Offices, Research Institutes and research staff who are associated with Keele’s research degree programmes should understand and comply with the Code of Practice.

 Accessing the PGR Code of Practice